OliverRoat/kea_car_frontend/README.md

 ## CI/CD
 [![Publish VM Production](https://github.com/OliverRoat/kea_car_frontend/actions/workflows/ci-cd.yaml/badge.svg)](https://github.com/OliverRoat/kea_car_frontend/actions/workflows/ci-cd.yaml)

 The project uses GitHub Actions for CI/CD.
 The workflow is defined in `.github/workflows/ci-cd.yaml`.
 The workflow is triggered on push to the `main` branch.
-The workflow builds the project, runs the E2E tests, and deploys the project to the VM.
+The workflow builds the project, eslint, runs the E2E tests, and deploys the project to the VM.

 ## Install